| | How

 distinguish between parental alienation procedures and an actual

-- Sometimes joint parenting or joint custody is a difficult alternative
+parent being a danger to a child.
+Sometimes joint parenting or joint custody is a difficult alternative

+when parents live geographically at great distance to one another.
 4. What can and should the courts do to establish joint custody

-Leaving aside the areas where joint custody is unlikely to be
+of children Leaving aside the areas where joint custody is unlikely to be

 effective due to some deficit of an extreme nature in one or both